Rubyvale is an oasis in the moonscape scenery, with its unique local architecture of billy boulders and ironbark logs.

 - Middle Ridge – sapphire and zircon gems can be found in the mostly shallow wash of this area.

 - Tomahawk Creek – more remotely located some 45 kilometres north-west of Rubyvale.
 Blue and parti coloured sapphires have been found in the generally shallow wash.
+The 2,500 hectares of bush tracks also make this a great spot to explore in a 4WD or trail bike.

 Walk-in Mine Tour Step into another world on a walk-in mine tour where the underground temperature sits at a cool 25 degrees Celsius.
 Tours take visitors through the network of tunnels, providing insight into the process of underground sapphire mining.
 Marvel at the tiny tunnels called tummy tunnels used by the pioneer miners.

-Point of Interest: The movie Buddies was filmed in Rubyvale.
+Point of Interest: The 1983 Australian movie Buddies was filmed in Rubyvale.
 It starred Colin Friels, Harold Hopkins, Kris McQuade and many local people as extras.
 The story depicted life on the Sapphire Gemfields during the machinery boom of the 1970s.